qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_tablet_switch.rst

 .. _pages/mobile_tablet_switch/#mobile_tablet_switch:

-Mobile and Tablet Switch
+Mobile and tablet switch
 ************************

-Tablet Support out of the box
+Tablet support out of the box
 =============================

 On tablet devices you have a bigger screen size and more layout space than on